panammeb/stable/datasets/README.md

 - CLADE_FILE
 - REFERENCE_BASE

-If you haven't installed PANAM in location said above, you also have to update the key REFERENCE_BASE, changing /home/user/panam/ to the real PANAM's installation location.
+If you haven't installed PANAM in the location indicated above, you also have to update the key REFERENCE_BASE, changing /home/user/panam/ to the real PANAM's installation location.